BlackIron Financial

 What It Is

-Level-funded plans are a smart middle ground between traditional insurance and self-funding.
-You pay a fixed monthly amount covering claims funding, admin fees, and stop-loss protection.
-If claims run low, the employer may receive a refund at year-end (plan terms vary).
-These plans are often attractive for small businesses that want predictable monthly costs.
+Level-funded plans are a middle ground between traditional insurance and self-funding.
+You pay a fixed monthly amount covering claims funding, administrative fees, and stop-loss protection.
+If claims run low, the employer may receive a refund at year-end, depending on the plan terms.

 Pros

-• Often lower total cost than traditional (varies by group)
+• Often lower total cost than traditional, depending on the group.

-• Refund potential in low-claim years (depends on plan)
+• Refund potential in low-claim years, depending on plan design.

 Cons